visualspace/workflow-reference/reference/css/index.rst

 Grid systems
 ------------
 Several grid systems exist to make the life of web designers easier.
-One of these is contained in :ref:`bootstrap`, another is provided by Susy_.
+We currently recommend the usage of the :ref:`susy` responsive grid system, unless :ref:`bootstrap` is used, which works better with the already included grid system.

 .. _susy: